Govepitr/Regex-Tutorial-Challenge/gist-template.md

 ### 🏴󠁵󠁳󠁰󠁲󠁿 Flags

 This one we have gone over several times, but let's do a quick review.
-An example of a flag for regex is that lovely `i` at the end of `\b[a-z0-9#$_-]+@[a-z0-9]+\.[a-z]{2,3}\b/i`, that's what prevents us from having to type out `\b[a-zA-Z0-9#$_-]+@[a-zA-Z0-9]+\.[a-zA-Z]{2,3}\b/i`(note the addition of `A-Z`, with the `i` we don't need to put that in there as the flag provides that for us!).
+An example of a flag for Regex is that lovely `i` at the end of `\b[a-z0-9#$_-]+@[a-z0-9]+\.[a-z]{2,3}\b/i`, that's what prevents us from having to type out `\b[a-zA-Z0-9#$_-]+@[a-zA-Z0-9]+\.[a-zA-Z]{2,3}\b/i`(note the addition of `A-Z`, with the `i` we don't need to put that in there as the flag provides that for us!).
 Now there's one other flag to keep in mind, that's the `g` flag.
-The `g` flag by itself provides a global search for the regex definition matches, but you will have to include those pesky upper cases.
+The `g` flag by itself provides a global search for the Regex definition matches, but you will have to include those pesky upper cases.
 How to resolve this you may be asking?
 Create the most ambitious cross-over event since Avengers: Endgame, add `gi`.
 That covers global searches AND upper/lower casing. 🌈⭐

 ### 💢 Bracket Expressions 💥

 Brackets are pretty simple, these `[]` simply define the character class.
-Any characters placed inside them will produce a match to the regex pattern, unless of course the negate character(`^`) precedes the characters in the class.
-In the regex example above `[a-z]` defiens any character class that is within the alphabet (let's not forget we are including both upper/lower cases due to that lovely `i`).
+Any characters placed inside them will produce a match to the Regex pattern, unless of course the negate character(`^`) precedes the characters in the class.
+In the Regex example above `[a-z]` defiens any character class that is within the alphabet (let's not forget we are including both upper/lower cases due to that lovely `i`).

 ### 💰 Greedy and Lazy Match 🥱

 The general concept of greedy and lazy quantifiers is related to the usage of quantifiers and what is being matched.
 A greedy quantifier matches as many items as possible like the Scrooge McDuck of searches, such as the `+` used above.
-A lazy match will attempt to match a regex pattern just once, like an R2 droid with a bad motivator, and then it's done with that way.
+A lazy match will attempt to match a Regex pattern just once, like an R2 droid with a bad motivator, and then it's done with that way.

 ### 🚪 Boundaries

 Boundaries are important in and outside of code, but we're talking strictly about code here.
-The example that is defining the "red light/green light" for our example above is the `\b` at the start and end of the regex.
+The example that is defining the "red light/green light" for our example above is the `\b` at the start and end of the Regex.
 This indicates that a match will only occur if the string is matched in isolation, AKA is a whole word.
-To beat the digital horse mentioned above, if the regex was `\b867530\b`, then not only do we ruin a great song, but it will never match up with `8675309` only `867530`.
+To beat the digital horse mentioned above, if the Regex was `\b867530\b`, then not only do we ruin a great song, but it will never match up with `8675309` only `867530`.

 ### ☕📜 Validation JavaScript